 CHAIR: Dr Jonathan Louw

-Jonathan is a Principal Lecturer (teaching and learning) at Oxford Brookes Business School where he also leads on the PRME agenda.
+Jonathan is a Principal Lecturer (Teaching and Learning) at Oxford Brookes Business School where he also leads on the PRME agenda.
 His undergraduate teaching and staff development work is focused on (1) sustainability (2) employability and (3) equality, diversity and inclusion.
 His postgraduate teaching is centred on the CIPD approved Masters in HRM programmes.
-He also serves as a member of the School's Athena Swan Self-Assessment Team.
-As well as being a Senior Fellow of the HEA, he is a Chartered MCIPD and Chartered MBE.
+As well as being a Senior Fellow of the HEA, he is a Chartered MCIPD.
 As Chair of the Chapter since January 2021, he represents the Chapter in a variety of PRME Global fora.
-In addition to being Chair, he has also been the organiser at Oxford Brookes of the Chapter's now five year old Responsible Business and Management Writing Competition.
+In addition to being Chair, he has also been the organiser at Oxford Brookes of the Chapter's now six year old Responsible Business and Management Writing Competition

 VICE-CHAIR: Professor Natascha Radclyffe-Thomas